Nick Wood (rugby union): International career

 His performances for Gloucester Rugby earned him a call-up to the England U21s and he was an ever-present during their successful Six Nations, as well as being a regular during the U21s World Championship.
 In March 2006, Wood made his debut for the England Saxons, against Ireland A.

 Wood was called up to the England squad for their tour of South Africa in May 2007.
 Wood was in line to start the first test in Bloemfontein but he had to pull out through illness thus delaying his England debut.
 He was called into the England Saxons side that defeated Ireland A on 1 February 2008.
 He was ultimately never capped for the senior team.

 In the summer of 2009, Wood played for England against the Barbarians.

 In the summer of 2010, Wood was selected for England Saxons to play in the Churchill Cup.
-On 9 June, he started in the game against Russia where, unfortunately, he was replaced in the second half due to injury.
+On 9 June, he started in the game against Russia, where he was replaced in the second half due to injury.

 Personal life

-He is married to Kate Wood, they wed in July 2010.
+He married Kate Wood in July 2010.

 They have three children together, Oscar born in October 2013, Alice born in June 2016 and Effie born in November 2018.

 Now a fully qualified referee with the RFU, he has referred and been touch judge in Premiership games.From Premiership Rugby web site.